wp-plugins/microblog-poster/readme.txt

 **facebook.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/facebookhelp "Facebook help with screenshots.")

-Please note that only real personal facebook accounts have permissions to create an App.
+Please note that only real personal Facebook accounts have permissions to create an App.
-Business accounts can't manage facebook Apps.
+Business accounts can't manage Facebook Apps.

     1. Please go at this Url https://developers.facebook.com/apps and click on 'Create New App'.
-    Note: If you can't click on 'Create New App', You need first to 'Register as a developer'.
+    Note: If you can't click on 'Create New App', You need first to 'Register as a Developer'.
     Then the creation of new App will be available.

     2. Fill in your 'App Name' and click continue.